frvgmxntx/ROS/README.md

 ### 3. 🏁 Running

 1. Open a terminal and source the workspace setup file:

 `source catkin_ws/devel/setup.bash`

 Note: There are other setup files for diffent shells.

 2. Launch the full simulation:

 `roslaunch gazebo_utils full_sim.launch`

 This should open Gazebo, RViz and a `rqt` command window.

 3. On a new terminal, source the workspace setup again then run the script:

 `python3 detection_ros.py`

 The `detection_ros.py` script will start processing the camera topic and record the result.
 To stop, simply press `CTRL+C` on the terminal.
 After running, the recording video file will be saved in the folder the script was executed.

-Note: For now, the coded used `mp4v` may not be compatible with some apps for sharing, to fix this you can reencode using `ffmpeg`:
+Note: For now, the codec used `mp4v` may not be compatible with some apps for sharing, to fix this you can reencode using `ffmpeg`:
 `ffmpeg -i RESULT_VIDEO_FILE.mp4 -c:v libx264 -crf 23 -an REENCODED_VIDEO_FILE.mp4`